adessoSE/blogpost-checker/README.md

 * `github` cannot be empty

 # Usage
-BlogpostChecker comes in a docker container and can either be used standalone or in a GitHub Action.
+Blogpost-Checker comes in a docker container and can either be used standalone or in a GitHub Action.
 A non zero exit code will indicate a failed check.
 This mechanism can be applied to check pull requests.